6br/bw-automaton/README.markdown

 Convert the multiple-alignment result to prefix-sorted-automaton for Burrows Wheeler Transformation

 ## Description
 To visualize or map faster, we often use graph expression of reference genome.
+This program converts multiple alignment result to automaton, which is small and understandable expression.

 ## Dependency
 * GCC